dalecurtis/promised-media-source/README.md

   of class level Promise like `MediaSource2.ready` was added.
   * `configure()` offers no getters for the timestamp offset or append window, which may be needed in some cases?
+* duration setting isn't supported since some UA will trigger the removal algorithm even though that's no longer spec compliant.